piepieonline/ShipbreakerShipbuilder/README.md

 ![Shipbreaker menu](Docs/ShipbreakerMenu.png?raw=true)
 * Restart unity
 * Run `Shipbreaker/Update known assets`
-* Run `Shipbreaker/Build and run`, and ensure that the two custom ships appear at the end of the freeplay menu
+* Run `Shipbreaker/Build and run`, and ensure that the freeplay menu has update - the Wombat should appear first, and the developer ships should appear at the end

-## Steps to build
-* Discard all changes to the SampleScene
-* Run `Shipbreaker/Build`

 ## First steps
 * Open "Scenes/SampleScene"